gitongah/Text-Editor-Progressive-Web-Application/README.md

   -https://text-editor-progressive-web-application.onrender.com

   ## Description 🔎
-  This is a Text Editor application that features data persistence techniques.This application functions offline where you might not have internet connection.
-This text editor uses the IndexDB database to store the data and used in retriving data to the application.
+  This is a text editor application that incorporates data persistence techniques to ensure users do not lose their work.
+Designed to function offline, the application is ideal for situations where an internet connection is unavailable.
+It leverages the IndexedDB database to store and retrieve data, providing a reliable and seamless user experience even when offline.
   ### Table of Contents 📖
   - [Usage](#usage-🎮)
   - [Instalation](#installation-⚙️)